Rainchus/Quest64-Recomp/README.md

 - Linux: `~/.config/ChameleonTwistRecompiled/saves`

 #### How do I choose a different ROM?
-**You don't.** This project is **only** a port of Chameleon Twist and it will only accept one specific ROM: the JP version of the N64 release of Chameleon Twist.
+**You don't.** This project is **only** a port of Quest64 and it will only accept one specific ROM: the JP version of the N64 release of Quest64.
 ROMs in formats other than .z64 will be automatically converted, as long as it is the correct ROM. **It is not an emulator and it cannot run any arbitrary ROM.**

 If you want to play a modded ROM or in another language, note that support for modding and other languages will be added to the project itself in the future and will not rely on you supplying a different ROM.